theflockers/release-service-bundles/pipelines/rh-advisories/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                                              | Yes      | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                                                     | No       | -                                                         |

+## Changes in 1.5.2
+* Make sure `create-advisory` runs late in the pipeline
+  * Task `create-advisory` would run after `publish-pyxis-repository` which would ensure it runs late in the pipeline.
+But with the changes in 1.5.0, `publish-pyxis-repository` runs much earlier now.
+  * So make `create-advisory`
+    run after `push-rpm-data-to-pyxis` which is what `publish-pyxis-repository` ran after originally.
+  * But also, add a few more `runAfter` entries to make it run as late as possible:
+    * `run-file-updates`
+    * `rh-sign-image`
+    * `rh-sign-image-cosign`
+* Make some other tasks' order more explicit
+  * No functional change, the tasks already depended on the other tasks' results, but this makes it more explicit (and Tekton PLR UI is known to show incorrect order when relying on task results only)

 ## Changes in 1.5.1
 * Task `publish-pyxis-repository` should only run after `apply-mapping` has completed as it depends on the `repository` value